moya1295/parts_scraper/README.md

 1. **Download Python 3.10.9**: You need to download Python 3.10.9 from the [official Python website](https://www.python.org/downloads/release/python-3109/).

 2. **Install Python**: After downloading the installer, follow the instructions provided to install Python on your system.
 Make sure to select the option to add Python to your PATH during the installation process.
+You can watch this video if you need help to install Python 3.10.9 https://www.youtube.com/watch?v=ASBwcqw2yZI

 3. **Configure PATH** (if necessary): If Python is not automatically added to your PATH during installation, you can manually configure it.
 Follow the appropriate instructions for your operating system:
    - **Windows**: Follow [these instructions](https://geek-university.com/python/add-python-to-the-windows-path/).